 Not all products, features, or indications shown are approved in all countries.
 Please contact your local MED-EL representative for more information.

 * MED-EL cochlear implants since 1994 are MR Conditional.
-Recipients with a MED-EL cochlear implants can be safely scanned following the conditions detailed in the implant instructions for use.
-For information concerning implant MR compatibility, please refer to the implant instructions for use or visit our important safety information page.
+Recipients with a MED-EL cochlear implant may be safely MRI scanned following the conditions detailed in the Medical Procedures Manual.
 Recipients with a SYNCHRONY or SYNCHRONY 2 Cochlear Implant may be safely MRI scanned at 1.5 and 3.0 Tesla following the conditions detailed in the Medical Procedures Manual.
 The terms and conditions of the MRI guarantee can be found at https://go.medel.com/mri-guarantee-terms

 Not all products, features, and indications shown are available in all areas.
 Please contact your local MED-EL representative for more information.